AndreC93/dividesmart/README.md

 ### User Authentication
 * Users can sign up or log into an existing account.
+* Error messages for invalid credientials during log in and sign up.
-* A user explore the site using the Demo Login prior to joining the site.
+* Demo Login button for user to see the site before joining.

 ### Friends
 * Users can add other users as friends, using either their username or email address.